eric-gan/Sourcing/README.md

 Next, download `chromedriver` from [here](https://chromedriver.storage.googleapis.com/index.html?path=79.0.3945.36/) and move the executable file into the Sourcing directory.

+## Usage
 Open `emails.py` in your favorite editor and make the following changes:
-1. On line 27, update `TITLES` to the roles you want to scrape for.
+1. On line 27, update `TITLES` to the positions you want to scrape for.
 Default are Data Scientist, Manager, Director.
 2. On line 29, update `PAGE_DEPTH` to the number of LinkedIn pages you want to scrape.
 Default is 7.
 3. On line 31, update `USERNAME_AUTH` to your LinkedIn username.
 4. On line 32, update `PASSWORD_AUTH` to your LinkedIn password.
 5. On line 34, update `DRIVER_PATH` to the full path of `chromedriver.exe`.
 On Mac one can find the full path by right clicking on the file, holding option key, and clicking *Copy "chromedriver" as pathname*.

-Before running the scraper, make sure the following`.xlsx` files are in your current working directory:
-* `Company List.xlsx`
+Open `Company List.xlsx` and make the following changes:
-* `sourcing.xlsx`

-`Company List.xlsx` should have the word "Company" in A1.
-For each company you would like to get contacts from, add the Company name exactly as it appears on LinkedIn in column A below Company (one company per row).
+1. `Company List.xlsx` should have the word "Company" in A1.
+For each company you would like to get contacts from, add the Company name exactly as it appears on LinkedIn in Column A below Company (one company per row).

-`sourcing.xlsx` should be a blank file and will contain the outputs of the scraping.

-Finally, in the Sourcing directory, run `python3 emails.py`
+Finally, in the Sourcing directory, run `python3 main.py`

+Enter your Hunter.io API Key when prompted.
+[See Hunter.io API Key for setup instructions](##hunter.io-api-key).

-Open `sourcing.xlsx`, and you should see the output, which you can then copy over to Google Sheets.
+Open `sourcing.csv`, and you should see the output, which you can then copy over to Google Sheets.

+## Hunter.io API Key
+Because this application uses Hunter.io's API, individual users are required to create an API Key to use (API Requests are throttled).
+To generate a Hunter.io API Key:
+1. Visit Hunter.io to create an account.
+2. After creating an account, go to your name in the top right corner -> API.
+Copy and paste your API secret key
+3. You are able to access your personal API Key and view your Hunter.io API Usage.
+4. Should you run out of monthly requests (50 companies per month), simply make a new account and get a new key.

 ## Debugging
 The file for `chromedriver` is not found: